Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: The OCR Transmission Design

-In this subsection, we consider a robust formulation where the CSI errors $\triangle\mathbf{G}_{ce,k}$ and $\triangle\mathbf{h}_{ae,k}$ are random and follow certain distribution.
-Specifically, the outage-constrained robust power minimization (OCR-PM) problem is investigated by jointly designing the transmit beamforming vector $\mathbf{w}$, the AN covariance matrix $\mathbf{Z}$, and the phase shifts matrix ${\bf \Phi}$ of the IRS, subject to the unit-modulus constraints and the outage quality of service (QoS) constraints, ensuring that the achievable rate of the Bob should be above a threshold and the rate of the Eve to be below a threshold for all possible channel error realizations.
-In order to solve the non-convex robust design problem with probability constraints and coupled variables, an AO algorithm is proposed based on Bernstein-type inequality, SDR and penalty CCP \cite{zhou2020framework}.
+By considering Eves' CSI errors, it is very necessary to obtain a robust design of the transmit beamformer $\mathbf{w}$, AN spatial covariance $\mathbf{Z}$, and IRS phase shifts ${\bf \Phi}$ to ensure the system security.
+Thus, $\mathbf{w}$, $\mathbf{Z}$ and ${\bf \Phi}$ are jointly optimized by an AO algorithm, where the BTI, semi-definite relaxation (SDR) technique, and penalty CCP method\cite{zhou2020framework} are leveraged.

-\subsection{Scenario 1: Partial CSI error}
+\subsection{Scenario 1: Partial CSI Error}

-\subsubsection{Problem formulation}
+\subsubsection{Problem Formulation}

-Under the scenario of partial channel uncertainty, the direct channels $\mathbf{h}_{ae,k}$ of the Alice-Eve link are perfect, and the cascaded channels $\triangle\mathbf{G}_{ce,k}$ of the Alice-IRS-Eve link are imperfect.
-Then, the OCR-PM problem under the partial channel uncertainty can be formulated as where $\gamma\geq1$ and $\beta\geq1$ are constant values, and $\gamma\geq\beta$ is imposed to ensure a positive secrecy rate.
-The \eqref{OCR_PM_Partialorgn_eve} is the data rate constraint for Eves with outage probability limits. $\rho_{k}\in\left(0,1\right],k=1,2,\cdots,K$ are the per-Eve secrecy outage probability.
-The rate outage constraint \eqref{OCR_PM_Partialorgn_eve} guarantees that the probability each Eve can decode at a data rate of no larger than $\log\beta$ is no less than $1-\rho_{k}$.
-By substituting \eqref{eq:Cbdef} and \eqref{eq:Cekdef} into \eqref{OCR_PM_Partialorgn}, we can transform Problem \eqref{OCR_PM_Partialorgn} as
+When the direct channel $\mathbf{h}_{ae,k}$ of the Alice-Eve link is perfect, and the cascaded channel $\triangle\mathbf{G}_{ce,k}$ of the Alice-IRS-Eve link is imperfect, we formulate an OCR-PM problem to minimize the transmit power as where $\gamma\geq1$ and $\beta\geq1$ are constant values, and $\gamma\geq\beta$ is imposed to ensure a non-negative secrecy rate. $\rho_{k}\in\left(0,1\right]$ denotes the rate outage probability for the $k$th Eve.
+The chance constraint \eqref{OCR_PM_Partialorgn_eve} combined with (9b) guarantees that the probability for the secrecy rate to be larger than $\log\gamma-\log\beta$ is no less than $1-{{\rho}_{k}}$ in the presence of random CSI errors.
+By substituting \eqref{eq:Cbdef} and \eqref{eq:Cekdef} into \eqref{OCR_PM_Partialorgn}, we can transform Problem \eqref{OCR_PM_Partialorgn} into